cloudbit-interactive/GSAP-RN/README.md

 // If you don't want to worry about kill tween by tween, You can define AutoKillTween also like component and It will stop all animation automatically before unmount the component.
 <View>
-	// AutoKillTween will checkout if there are tweens linked to the Class and stop its.
 	<AutoKillTween tweens={this} />
 </View>
 ```